karink520/git-and-github-intro/git_workshop.md

     `git fetch origin`

-    Then type
+    Then type:

     `git merge origin/master`

 7. All of your committing just saved changes locally.
-Now you need to send those changes off to the remote repository on GitHub (remember that the remote repository has the short name origin).
+Now you need to send those changes off to the remote repository on GitHub (remember that the remote repository has the short name `origin`).
 We'll send our changes off to the remote repository with the `git push` command.
 Type:

     `git push origin master`